naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Wednesday 12 April 2023 02:29:19 PM UTC
+*last update of this page is Friday 14 April 2023 04:38:15 AM UTC

 <center>